Zero Trust Strategy: Is Your Security Truly Trustworthy?

 "It's too expensive" Calculate the cost of a breach vs. prevention, phase investments over time.

-"We already have security tools" Zero Trust is about architecture and process, not just tools.
+"We already have security tools" Zero Trust Strategy is about architecture and process, not just tools.

 The Nozom Zero Trust Framework